← Back to Articles

 Main takeaways

-Below 100,000 EUR turnover: 10% corporate tax + 7% dividend tax = 16.3% all-in effective rate, one of the lowest in the EU.The 100,000 EUR threshold is a hard cliff — crossing it by just 1 EUR applies the full 21% rate to all revenue, adding over 10,000 EUR in extra tax.No social or health insurance on dividend income — this is the key structural advantage over the SZČO freelancer route from year 2 onwards.
+Up to 100,000 EUR turnover: 10% corporate tax + 7% dividend tax on profit generated in 2025 or later = 16.3% before any owner self-payer health insurance.The 100,000 EUR threshold is a hard cliff — crossing it applies the 21% rate to all taxable profit; with zero expenses, moving from 99,999 to 100,001 EUR adds over 10,000 EUR in tax.No social or health insurance on dividend income itself — but the owner still owes a fixed 1,463.04 EUR/year personal "samoplatiteľ" health insurance regardless of profit, unless he/she is insured in another way.

 What it is

 An s.r.o. (spoločnosť s ručením obmedzeným) is the Slovak limited liability company — the equivalent of an LLC.
 The owner operates the company as a director, earns income through the company, and extracts profit as dividends after the financial year closes.
-The owner pays no social or health insurance on dividend income — only corporate tax and dividend tax apply.
+The owner pays no social or health insurance on dividend income itself.
+A separate self-payer health contribution applies only if the owner has no other insured or state-covered status.

-For freelancers in Slovakia, the s.r.o. under 100,000 EUR annual turnover is one of the most tax-efficient structures in the EU: 10% corporate tax plus 7% dividend tax gives a 16.3% all-in effective rate.
+For freelancers in Slovakia, the s.r.o. can produce a low modelled burden up to 100,000 EUR annual turnover: 10% corporate tax plus 7% dividend tax on after-tax profit gives a 16.3% rate before any owner self-payer health insurance.

 Rates at a glance (2026)